Odd-parity altermagnetism through sublattice currents: From Haldane-Hubbard model to general bipartite lattices

 Although we have studied the honeycomb lattice in the Haldane-Hubbard model, there actually exists a second inequivalent configuration for the sublattice currents.
 By reversing the sublattice currents along one of the three second-neighbor directions, this configuration manifests the \((1++,1+-,1--)\) in-out corners in the elementary triangles of each sublattice [Fig.~\ref{fig:2d}(b)(i)].
 The form factor (\ref{eq:slc}) with \(N_{2a}=3\) and \(\eta_1=-\eta_2=\eta_3=1\) breaks the \(\text{C}_3\) symmetry, leading to a twofold symmetric \(\text{R}_{\mbf K}\)-odd-\(\text{R}_{\perp\mbf K}\)-even sublattice imbalance [Fig.~\ref{fig:2d}(b)(ii)].
 The repulsion-driven ALM [Fig.~\ref{fig:2d}(b)(iii)] then induces spin splitting in the bands with the same odd-parity structure [Fig.~\ref{fig:2d}(iv)].
 Note that the noninteracting model also hosts a topological ground state with \(C=-2\), while the ALM trivializes the nontrivial topology with \(C=0\).

-\textit{3D lattices.---}The Haldane-Hubbard model can also be generalized to 3D bipartite lattices.
+\textit{3D lattices---}The Haldane-Hubbard model can also be generalized to 3D bipartite lattices.
 Here we consider the common examples of body-centered-cubic (BCC), 3D checkerboard, and diamond lattices (Fig.~\ref{fig:3d}).
 Our finite-size (\(8^3\times2\)) computation at half filling confirms the onset of repulsion-driven opposite FMs in the two sublattices.
-The spin splittings in the bands again recognize these compensated collinear magnetic ground states as odd-parity ALM.
+The spin splittings in the bands again recognize these compensated collinear magnetic ground states as odd-parity ALMs.

 The BCC lattice stands on a simple-cubic Bravais lattice, which supports only one inequivalent configuration for sublattice currents [Fig.~\ref{fig:3d}(a)(i)].
-Similar to the 2D checkerboard lattice, the sublattice imbalance is odd-parity [Fig.~\ref{fig:3d}(a)(ii)] with maxima on the whole BZ boundary [Fig.~\ref{fig:3d}(a)(iii)].
+Similar to the 2D checkerboard lattice, the sublattice imbalance is odd parity [Fig.~\ref{fig:3d}(a)(ii)] with maxima on the whole BZ boundary [Fig.~\ref{fig:3d}(a)(iii)].
 The repulsion-driven ALM [Fig.~\ref{fig:3d}(a)(iv)] then induces spin splitting in the bands with the same odd-parity structure [Fig.~\ref{fig:3d}(a)(v)].

 The 3D checkerboard and diamond lattices [Figs.~\ref{fig:3d}(b) and \ref{fig:3d}(c)] both stand on the face-centered-cubic (FCC) Bravais lattices.
-Due to their frustrated nature, the FCC Bravais lattices support more abundant structures for sublattice currents.
+Because of their frustrated nature, the FCC Bravais lattices support more abundant structures for sublattice currents.
 There exist three inequivalent configurations with \((1+++,3+--)\), \((1+++,1++-,1+--,1---)\), and \((2++-,2+--)\) [Figs.~\ref{fig:3d}(b)(i) and \ref{fig:3d}(c)(i)] in-out corners in the elementary tetrahedrons of each sublattice.
 Different configurations exhibit the \(N_{2a}=6\) form factors (\ref{eq:slc}) with different symmetry structures.
 For example, the \((1+++,3+--)\) configuration obeys a \(\text{C}_3\) symmetry, which is absent in the other two configurations.
-The sublattice imbalances on these two lattices are again odd-parity [Figs.~\ref{fig:3d}(b)(ii) and \ref{fig:3d}(c)(ii)], which are maximal along \(\mbf L\)-\(\mbf W\) and \(\mbf X\)-\(\mbf W\) lines on the BZ boundary [Fig.~\ref{fig:3d}(bc)(iii)], respectively.
+The sublattice imbalances on these two lattices are again odd parity [Figs.~\ref{fig:3d}(b)(ii) and \ref{fig:3d}(c)(ii)], which are maximal along \(\mbf L\)-\(\mbf W\) and \(\mbf X\)-\(\mbf W\) lines on the BZ boundary [Figs.~\ref{fig:3d}(b)(iii) and \ref{fig:3d}(c)(iii)], respectively.
 The repulsion-driven ALMs [Figs.~\ref{fig:3d}(b)(iv) and \ref{fig:3d}(c)(iv)] inherit these symmetry structures and induce odd-parity spin splittings in the bands [Figs.~\ref{fig:3d}(b)(v) and \ref{fig:3d}(c)(v)].